-- (b) The reasonable travel and other expenses incurred by the arbitrators; - (c) The reasonable costs of expert advice and of other assistance required by the arbitral tribunal; - (d) The reasonable travel and other expenses of witnesses to the extent such expenses are approved by the arbitral tribunal; - (e) The legal and other costs incurred by the parties in relation to the arbitration to the extent that the arbitral tribunal determines that the amount of such costs is reasonable; - (f) Any fees and expenses of the appointing authority as well as the fees and expenses of the Secretary-General of the PCA.
+- (c) The reasonable costs of expert advice and of other assistance required by the arbitral tribunal; - (d) The reasonable travel and other expenses of witnesses to the extent such expenses are approved by the arbitral tribunal; - (e) The legal and other costs incurred by the parties in relation to the arbitration to the extent that the arbitral tribunal determines that the amount of such costs is reasonable; - (f) Any fees and expenses of the appointing authority as well as the fees and expenses of the Secretary-General of the PCA.

-3. In relation to interpretation, correction or completion of any award under articles 37 to 39, the arbitral tribunal may charge the costs referred to in paragraphs 2 (b) to (f), but no additional fees.
+3.In relation to interpretation, correction or completion of any award under articles 37 to 39, the arbitral tribunal may charge the costs referred to in paragraphs 2 (b) to (f), but no additional fees.